doppllib/doppllib.github.io/docs/DopplLibrary.md

 `include` statement in the `translatePattern` closure to declare them all

 - `translatedPathPrefix` does not work with libraries, and so we can skip those

+- We will only have a test pod, and so we only need the `testFramework` closure, not the `mainFramework` closure

 ## Step #7: Define Doppl Dependencies